cool4zbl/sicp/README.md

 ## SICP

-Some exercises of mine during reading the book "SICP".
+My solutions to the exercised of the book "SICP".